POLITICS March 28, 2026 — Updated March 31, 2026

 White House spokesperson Abigail Jackson responded to a request for comment from NPR: "The only people who care about these Trump Derangement Therapy Sessions are the reporters who are paid to cover them."
 Jackson also listed what she described as some of the movement's "major leftist" financial backers, per NPR.

-What Is Not Verified
+What Is Not Verified: The Crowd Count

 Context: The Movement's History